iahuang/stembed-rs/README.md

 # `stembed-rs`

 A lightweight Rust library for hosting [static embedding models](https://huggingface.co/blog/static-embeddings) with included WASM bindings.
+This library is minimal, avoiding dependencies on ONNX runtime or other general-purpose machine learning frameworks.

 ## Static Embedding Models